 While there have been some changes in the collection over the years, some meaningful comparisons can be made over time, particularly from 2007-08 onwards.
 Some major changes to the collection over time include:

-- changes in collection period/method-from 1994 to 2002, data were collected under the Commonwealth State Disability Agreement Minimum Data Set (CSDA MDS) which was run as a 'snapshot' collection.
-Data from the snapshot collections are not strictly comparable to that from the annual data collections (the CSTDA NMDS for 2003-04 to 2008-09 and the DS NMDS from 2009-10 onwards) - changes to service type codes- - from 1 October 2008, targeted support services (5.04) previously delivered by the Australian Government and included in the service group 'employment services' were transferred to state/territory governments and are now distributed across various state and territory service type codes - the use of a combined open and supported employment service code (5.03) was discontinued on 1 December 2004 - changes to linkage processes to estimate service user counts occurred in 2007-08.
-For more information see Chapter 1 in Disability support services 2008-09 - the National Disability Insurance Scheme (NDIS) was launched in trial sites from 1 July 2013.
+- Changes in collection period/method-from 1994 to 2002, data were collected under the Commonwealth State Disability Agreement Minimum Data Set (CSDA MDS) which was run as a 'snapshot' collection.
+Data from the snapshot collections are not strictly comparable to that from the annual data collections (the CSTDA NMDS for 2003-04 to 2008-09 and the DS NMDS from 2009-10 onwards). - Changes to service type codes- - from 1 October 2008, targeted support services (5.04) previously delivered by the Australian Government and included in the service group 'employment services' were transferred to state/territory governments and are now distributed across various state and territory service type codes - the use of a combined open and supported employment service code (5.03) was discontinued on 1 December 2004. - Changes to linkage processes to estimate service user counts occurred in 2007-08.
+For more information see Chapter 1 in Disability support services 2008-09. - The NDIS was launched in trial sites from 1 July 2013, with progressive rollout to full scheme commencing from 1 July 2016.
 It is expected that many NDA service users will transition to the NDIS and hence exit from the DS NMDS collection over time.
+This affects data from 2013-14 onwards, and, as jurisdictions reach full roll-out of the NDIS, data provision to the DS NMDS will cease.

-This affects data from 2013-14 onwards.
-See associated DS NMDS bulletins and supplementary tables for more information.
+See associated DS NMDS bulletins for more information.